phiveleven/keytar/README.md

 * is a jQuery plugin to provide keyboard shortcuts and interface hints for them so you can party like it's 2013
-* is in active development as of January 2013
+* is in active development as of July 2013
 * has no roadmap
 * has [issues](https://github.com/phiveleven/keytar/issues)